SinusBot/docs/docs/installation/docker.md

-Detailed instructions on how to install the sinusbot on docker can be found on the [Github Page](https://github.com/SinusBot/docker).
+Detailed instructions on how to install the sinusbot on docker can be found on the [GitHub Page](https://github.com/SinusBot/docker).
 You can also check out the image directly on [Docker Hub](https://hub.docker.com/r/sinusbot/docker).

 ```bash
 docker run -d -p 8087:8087 \